KonradHoeffner/tempoguide/index.md

 ### Sneak and Show

 Good matchup but can easily be lost if you misidentify the critical turn after which you don't tap out anymore.
-Play too passive and you get burried by their Stock Ups but play too aggressive and they just combo you out.
+Play too passive and you get buried by their Stock Ups but play too aggressive and they just combo you out.
 I like a single Sheoldred's Edict as an out to Emrakul.
 Unfortunately Kaito does not count as a creature in your hand so you cannot bring it in with Show and Tell.